keyaanminhas/Klang/README.md

 	Parser Tree to what I understand is Breaking Down of expressions.
 Also known as Recursive Descend Parser.

-	1. To create one create operand priority.
+	1. To create one create operant priority.

 	2. Brackets, AND, OR, NOT, EQUAL, GREATER THAN, LESSER THAN, GREATER THAN EQUAL TO, LESSER THAN EQUAL TO, NOT EQUAL TO, Division, Multiplication, Addition, Subtraction